eskutcheon/Purr-Patrol-Turret/docs/calibration_derivation.md

 	- for a focal/principal point assumedly at the center of the sensor, given resolution (W, H),
 $$c_x = \left\lfloor\frac{W}{2}\right\rfloor, \quad c_y = \left\lfloor\frac{H}{2}\right\rfloor$$
 - $\gamma$ is the skew parameter
-	- typically 0 for square pixels, as in the case of the IMX219 sensor
+	- typically 0 for square pixels, as in the case of the IMX219 sensor, so:
 	$$\gamma = 0$$
 Given
 - focal length $f = 3.04$ mm